TechnoDiktator/Swiggy-Card-Game-Challenge/README.md

 ## Game Service

 1. The game deck is initialized and shuffeled
 2. one card(from the top of the deck) is taken and this card now becomes the discardPile
 3. The game will ask how many players will play ..min 2 and max 4 players are allowed.
 These players will be initialized and added to the players list
 4. Each player is given a hand(list) of five cards to start the game with
+5. Remaining cards go to another list called the draw pile which will be used to draw cards from the game